Elath: Extrabiblical Mentions

 When King David conquered Edom, which up to then had shared a common border with Midian, he took over Eilat, the border city shared by them as well.
 The commercial port city and copper based industrial center were maintained by Egypt until reportedly rebuilt by Solomon at a location known as Ezion-Geber (I Kings 9:26).
 In 2 Kings 14:21–22, many decades later, "All the people of Judah took Uzziah, who was sixteen years old, and made him king in the room of his father Amaziah.
 He rebuilt Elath, and restored it to Judah, after his father's death."
 Later, in 2 Kings 16:6, during the reign of King Ahaz: "At that time the king of Edom recovered Elath for Edom, and drove out the people of Judah and sent Edomites to live there, as they do to this day."

-Biblical account

 According to the Bible (2 Kings 14:22), one of the earliest and most significant of King Uzziah's achievements, unless it has to be attributed to his predecessor Amaziah, was the recovery of Elath, which was later lost by Ahaz - all three 8th-century BCE kings of Judah.

 The same Uzziah regained for Judah that command of the trade route of the Red Sea which Solomon had held, but which has subsequently been lost.